gabriellewp/gsoc20/README.md

 **1st Exercise: Python program for reading and writing data**

 There are 2 options available:
-- **Write binaries to n files, this option requires 3 inputs from user:**
+- **Write binaries to n files, this option requires 4 user inputs:**
     * directory path to store the files
     * substring of file name (minimum 5 characters), e.g output_try
-    * size of file in bytes
+    * x file size in bytes
-    * number of files
+    * n number of files
     ```shell
     Writing n random files, please input the directory, file name, total files and file size
     Enter the path of your directory:/home/gabrielle/Documents/GSOC20